claes/hemlis/README.md

     source $(type hemlis-install)

 If you then execute secrets.sh, the secrets will be installed.
 In this case, the shell variable is defined within the shell process, and would not leak to the environment.
 It is however an ugly practise mix the definition of secrets with program code, and also here the secret would not be encrypted at rest.
 So neither this is how you should do it!
 But getting closer.

 We need to create a way to combine the secrets with the hemlis-install invocation dynamically, without leaking the secrets outside the installation process.

 A good practise is as follows:

 Define the secrets using a password management tool.
-For example, using the pass password manager (https://www.passwordstore.org), you store the secret nixos-secrets with contents as
+For example, using the pass password manager (https://www.passwordstore.org), you can store the pass secret "nixos-secrets" with contents as

     home_wifi_password="Pa$sw0rd"

+just like the contents of the plain text file in the first exaxmple.

 You can then execute

     (set -e; pass nixos-secrets && echo "source $(type hemlis-install)") | sudo bash -s

 This command will let pass decrypt your secret, and combine the output with a statement to source the hemlis-install script.
-The result will be a script, that is very similar to the previous example, that is piped to standard input of another bash process that executes it.
+The result will be a script, that is very similar to the second example, that is piped to standard input of another bash process that executes it.
 This way the secrets are not stored in plaintext and do not pollute the environment.

 To deploy the secrets remotely, you can modfiy the command to run the installation part using ssh